Categories

 Common Duiker Hunts with Nick Bowker

 The Duiker forms part of the Tiny 10, a group of small antelope species highly sought after by hunters wishing to complete their selection of the small antelope species.
 The grey duiker, also known as the Common Duiker, is a notable member of this group, making it a prized addition to any trophy collection.
+The gestation period for grey duikers is around 6 to 7.5 months, typically resulting in a single calf.

 The duiker is primarily a browser and is most active during the late afternoon and early evening.